 Figure 6: A glitchy clock inserts a clock edge into the regular clock at a fixed distance from the edge.

-Finally electromagnetic glitching uses a strong current introduced into a coil near the target device.
-This causes voltages to be induced in the target device, and can cause similar effects to the previous fault injection methods.
-In addition, this can corrupt directly SRAM data, and not just change the state of dynamic data in-flight.
+Electromagnetic glitching uses a strong current introduced into a coil near the target device.
+This causes voltages to be induced in the target device and can cause similar effects to the previous fault injection methods.
+It can also directly corrupt SRAM data (and not just change the state of dynamic data in-flight).

 EMFI Through the Enclosure